polterguy/phosphorusfive-dox/appendix-expression-iterators.md

   src:NEW-CLASS
 ```

-In most traditional programming languages, the above would require at dozens of lines of code, possibly more - In addition to possibly also recursive function or method invocations.
-In P5 it's **2 lines of code**!
+In most traditional programming languages, the above would require dozens of lines of code, possibly more - In addition to possibly also recursive function or method invocations.
+In P5 it's 2 lines of code!

 Lambda expressions, and its iterators, might seem difficult to grasp when you start out with them.
 But after a while, you will notice how they allow you to _do a lot with very little effort_.
 This trait is something that lambda expressions share with e.g. SQL.
-SQL is often said to be a "what" language, and not a "how" language.
+SQL is often said to be a _"what"_ language, and not a _"how"_ language.
 This is why you can get away with tiny SQL statements, doing a lot of things for you.
 The same is true for lambda expressions, and its iterators - Except, where SQL selects from tables or two dimensional matrixes, lambda expressions selects from graph objects, and 3 dimensional tree structures.

 In fact, the scientific theory they build upon, is the construction of _"hyperplanes"_, through another pre-existing 3 dimensional graph object.
 Simply because they create another dimension, cutting through your existing 3 dimensional structures, extracting parts of the original result set.
 Don't let these difficult mathematical theories scare you though, since it's simply the theory behind them, and is not necessary in order to understand them, or use them in your own software.